Kaua‘i News

 Kauaʻi Now could not immediately locate a contact number or email for Belmonte, and Sinclair remains in custody.

-Hernandez, who set a goal of $35,000 for the GoFundMe, wrote the funds are urgent “to bring him home so his loved ones can lay him to rest.
+While the investigation continues, Hernandez set a goal of $35,000 for the GoFundMe.
+She wrote the funds are urgent “to bring him home so his loved ones can lay him to rest.
 The costs of transporting him back to Guatemala, funeral arrangements, memorial expenses, required paperwork, and transportation are significant and unexpected.”

 She said the funds raised will help cover those expenses, along with direct financial support for Tito’s family.
 “Any remaining funds after funeral and transportation costs will go directly to his family as they grieve and adjust to life without his love, presence, and support.”